raymondbutcher/pretf/docs/api/workflow.md

 ## mirror_files

 Creates symlinks from all files and directories matching the source patterns into the current directory.
+Can also create symlinks from a module source location, including remote modules.
 Deletes all pre-existing symlinks in the current directory.

 Signature: